 If you are considering getting life insurance in your 40’s, you may be wondering— is it too late?
 Is it too expensive?
 Is it even necessary?

 If you have someone in your life that depends on you financially, you probably need life insurance.
 Life insurance is more expensive in your 40’s than it was when you were in your 20’s, but that does not mean you need to break the bank.
-Depending on your health and family history, many affordable options will be available.
+Depending on your health and family history, many affordable options will be available for life insurance.

 Keep reading to find out why life insurance should be a part of your long-term financial plan and if you can afford it.